Luna-devv/mellow-web/public/docs/notifications.md

 **Note:** If Wamellow does not have the `Mention Everyone` permissions inside the channel, it might not be able to actually notify members with those roles.

 ### 📫 Filter
-Allows you to select additional types or filter notifications for Bluesky:
+Allows you to select additional types or filter notifications for **Bluesky**:
 - `Send Reposts` will also notify when the user reposts any post.
 - `Send Replies` will also notify when the user replies to any post.
 - `Send Quotes` will also notify when the user quotes any post.